-Several killed in protests calling for Congo's Kabila to step down
+Congo forces kill 26 protesters against leader Kabila

 FEARS OF ESCALATION

-In a video posted on YouTube, opposition leader Tshisekedi called on people to "not recognize the ... illegal ... authority of Joseph Kabila and to peacefully resist (his) coup d'etat."Authorities have blocked most social media.

-Western powers are nervous of a repeat of the conflicts between 1996 to 2003 that killed millions, drew in half a dozen neighboring armies and saw rebel fighters rape women en masse.
+In a video posted on YouTube, opposition leader Tshisekedi called on people to "not recognize the ... illegal ... authority of Joseph Kabila and to peacefully resist (his) coup d'etat.
+"Authorities have blocked most social media.
+Western powers are nervous about a repeat of the conflicts between 1996 to 2003 that killed millions, drew in half a dozen neighboring armies and saw rebel fighters rape women en masse.
 Congo has never experienced a peaceful transition of power.

 The United States and European Union have called for Kabila to respect the constitution.

-Congo's former colonial master Belgium said on Tuesday it would "re-examine" relations with Kabila and France urged the European Union re-examine its links with Congo.
-Kabila, who has ruled since 2001, rarely speaks about the issue in public, but his allies say the election was delayed because of logistical and financial problems.
-The constitutional court has ruled Kabila can stay on until the vote takes place.
+Congo's former colonial master, Belgium, said on Tuesday it would "re-examine" relations with Kabila, and France urged the European Union re-examine its links with Congo.

-(Reporting by Tim Cocks; Editing by Tom Heneghan)
+(Reporting by Tim Cocks; Editing by Tom Heneghan and Peter Cooney)